ve9u/etl/README.md

 Make sure the following conditions are met:
 - MovieLens Database is loaded into MySQL
-- A MySQL server is running and has MovieLens dataset
+- A MySQL server is running and has MovieLens database ready
 - A MongoDB server is running
 - Make sure you configure ```config.py``` with appropirate variables
 - Install the dependencies